Suzy and everyone else,

 Second, sometime during the hike along the tracks I got attacked

 by the yellow jackets and sustained 12 stings or so.
-There was no
+There was no talk of

 throat swelling up concerns and we just had to hike back.